 I know from experience that it’s a lot of glaringly white metal to stare at daily just outside my window.
 So, it’s a common practice for people to paint their propane tanks, and it’s something done to make the tanks less of an eyesore.

 Those who have put a lot of work into making their landscaping look its best may even choose to bury the propane tank somewhere to keep it out of sight.

+For many, burying the tank is not an option.
+For others, it is simply too much effort to want to undergo.
 Painting the propane tank is a good choice in cases such as this.
-It can help the tank more easily blend into the surrounding area and be less noticeable.
+It can help the tank blend into the surrounding area more efficiently and be less noticeable.

 Painting Your Propane Tank: Step-by-Step Guide

 To safely paint your propane tank, you can follow the guide below…

 Step 1.
 Get rid of debris and rust